hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Snap`
    :Shortcut:  :kbd:`Shift-S`

-Keyframes can be snapped to different properties by using the *Snap Keys* tool.
+Apart from using the snapping operators in this menu, you can also turn on :ref:`snapping <bpy.types.ToolSettings.use_snap_anim>` in the header.

 Selection to Current Frame
-   Snap the selected keyframes to the current frame.
+   Set the selected keyframes' time to the current frame.
 Selection to Cursor Value
-   Snap the selected keyframes to the *2D Cursor*.
+   Set the selected keyframes' value to that of the :ref:`2D Cursor <graph_editor-2d-cursor>`.
 Selection to Nearest Frame
-   Snap the selected keyframes to their nearest frame individually.
+   Round the time of each keyframe to the nearest frame.
 Selection to Nearest Second
-   Snap the selected keyframes to their nearest second individually, based on the *FPS* of the scene.
+   Round the time of each keyframe to the nearest second.
+You can use :menuselection:`View --> Show Seconds` to show seconds instead of frames at the top of the editor.
 Selection to Nearest Marker
-   Snap the selected keyframes to their nearest marker individually.
+   Set the time of each keyframe to that of the nearest :doc:`marker </animation/markers>`.
 Flatten Handles
    Flatten the *Bézier* handles for the selected keyframes.